-COVID-19 Update February 2021: Due to the COVID-19 pandemic, you can only visit a Social Security Administration (SSA) office if you have an appointment.
-If you plan to apply for a Social Security Number (SSN), email the Ann Arbor SSA office at email@example.com or call 1-877-402-0825 to request an in-person appointment.
+4/6/22 Update: The Social Security Administration has announced that Social Security offices will restore in-person services, including for people without appointments, on April 7, 2022.
+Masks are required.
+You can still, if you want, email the Ann Arbor Social Security Administration office at firstname.lastname@example.org or call them at 1-877-402-0825 to make an appointment, but you can also visit the office without an appointment.
 We do not recommend applying for your SSN by mail, since your passport and other original documents could be lost.
 If you plan to apply for a Letter of Ineligibility, review the information below under Letter of Ineligibility.

 F-1 students: If you are employed on-campus and are applying for a Social Security card, be sure to follow the instructions at the top of the Social Security Letter for U-M F-1 Students.
 The Social Security office will only accept original (not scanned) letters and all signatures must be in ink.